walletcs/walletcs-app/README.md

    - With WalletCS you store only flash drive offline.
 There is no need to keep the device securely stored.
    - WalletCS supports smart contracts.
    - WalletCS is customizable.
+**How do I check balance on my account**
+  When you have created an account, WalletCS created a public address for you and stored on public address flash drive.
+  Use it in public explorers, like [blockexplorer.com](https://blockexplorer.com/) for BTC or [etherscan.io](https://etherscan.io/) for    ETH to check your balance.

 ## Getting support
 If you experience a problem, please create an issue [here](https://github.com/walletcs/walletcs-app/issues)